TheMorganHub/SubsNj/README.md

 Feedback is welcome and appreciated!

--Made with lots of warm Java by Morgan < 3

 *(If you're only looking for the executable, go to /store folder and look for subsNj.jar)

 (1) SubsNj will only attempt to repair SRT files, and not all formatting errors are repairable.